CoreOne2/cybersecurity-portfolio/networking-cheatsheet.md

 Exploitation: Triggering code to breach a system.
 Installation: Placing malware for persistence.
 Command and Control (C2): Opening remote access channels.
-Actions on Objectives: Stealing data or disrupting operations.The MITRE ATT&CK Framework
+Actions on Objectives: Stealing data or disrupting operations.

+The MITRE ATT&CK Framework

+This expansive knowledge base catalogs real-world adversary tactics, techniques, and procedures (TTPs).
+It acts as a detailed matrix rather than a straight line.
+Tactics: Represents the adversary's short-term tactical goals (e.g., Initial Access, Persistence, Lateral Movement).
+Techniques & Sub-techniques: Describes the exact technical methods used to perform each tactic.
+Actionable Intelligence: Maps specific telemetry and detection rules to real-world threat groups.